toluadebayo/toluadebayo.github.io/README.md

         library(wordcloud)
         library(dplyr)
         library(stringr)
-2. Create a dictionary with assorted product types and convert to lowercase.
+2. Create a dictionary with assorted product types and convert the text to lowercase.

         prod_type = c("shirt", "dress", "pant", "legging", "bra", "top", "sock", "hoodie", "sweatshirt", "sweater", "vest", "underwear", "tank", "crewneck", "hat", "beanie", "scarf", "jacket", "short", "skirt", "jumpsuit", "lingerie", "romper", "belt")
         df$prod_name = tolower(df$prod_name)`
-3. Write a for loop that will detect if one of the terms in the above dictionary appears in the prodict name and create a new column for each of the results.
+3. Write a for loop that will detect if one of the terms in the above dictionary appears in the product name and create a new column for each of the results.

         prod = data.frame(nrow = 11398)
         for (i in 1:24){